 Attribution: Multiple Assignment Models

 Multiple assignment models allow you to distribute attribution credit across several campaigns or channels, providing a comprehensive view of the customer journey.
-This approach helps you evaluate the combined impact of multiple marketing touchpoints.
+This approach helps you evaluate the combined impact of multiple marketing touchpoints instead of assigning the full conversion value to a single interaction.

 Why Use Multiple Assignment Models?